-- If you are approached by any person identifying himself or herself as a government investigator, immediately contact the Legal Department before responding or providing any information.
-A representative will assist you in following proper procedures for cooperating with the investigation. - Don't feel pressured to talk to a government investigator without first contacting our Legal Department.
+- If you are approached by any person identifying themselves as a government investigator, or receive a subpoena, Civil Investigative Demand or other request for information from a government entity, immediately contact the Legal Division before responding or providing any information.
+A representative will assist you in following proper procedures for cooperating with the investigation; - Don't feel pressured to talk to a government investigator without first contacting our Legal Division.
 They will consult with any worker who is contacted in connection with a government investigation of the Company.
-You can advise the investigator that you need to contact the Legal Department for further direction and you may ask for contact information for that investigator.
-Please advise him or her that someone from the Company will get back to them as soon as possible.
+You can advise the investigator that you need to contact the Legal Department for further direction and you may ask for contact information from that investigator.
+Please advise them that someone from the Company will get back to them as soon as possible; - Q. I have been contacted by a member of law enforcement requesting information about our Company.
+What should I do? - A. Before you provide any information, promptly notify our Legal Division for an evaluation of the request, including whether a subpoena is required for disclosure.
+Explain to the individual that Company policy requires notification of the Legal Division before any information is provided.

 - Ensure that information we provide is not misleading by including all material facts.
 If you have any doubt about the accuracy, responsiveness or propriety of the information you may be producing, check with your Supervisor.
-If the Legal Department is engaged on the matter, do not produce any information without their approval. - Never lie or make false or misleading statements, whether oral or written, to any government official or agency or anyone acting on their behalf, such as a lawyer or investigator. - Never attempt to persuade or assist a Company employee or any other person, to provide false or misleading information to a government official or agency. - Never destroy or alter any Company document or record when anticipating or following a government or court request for the document or record. - Honor all holds that are placed on our normal document destruction procedures when a government audit or investigation is imminent or pending.
-Maintain this hold until you are instructed in writing by the Legal Department that it can be released.
+If the Legal Division is engaged on the matter, do not produce any information without their approval; - Never lie or make false or misleading statements, whether oral or written, to any government official or agency or anyone acting on their behalf, such as a lawyer, vendor or investigator. - Never attempt to persuade or assist a Company employee or any other person, to provide false or misleading information to a government official or agency; - Never destroy or alter any Company document or record when anticipating or following a government or court request for the document or record; and - Honor all holds that are placed on our normal document destruction procedures when a government audit or investigation is imminent or pending.
+Maintain this hold until you are instructed in writing by the Legal Division that it can be released.